Smoking ban: Effects of prison smoking restrictions

 Prisons are increasingly restricting tobacco smoking.
 In the United States, 24 states prohibit indoor smoking whereas California, Nebraska, Arkansas, and Kentucky prohibit smoking on the entire prison grounds.
 In July 2004 the Federal Bureau of Prisons adopted a smoke-free policy for its facilities.
-A 1993 U.S. Supreme Court ruling acknowledged that a prisoner's exposure to secondhand smoke could be regarded as cruel and unusual punishment (which would be in violation of the Eighth Amendment).
+The 1993 U.S. Supreme Court ruling in Helling v.
+McKinney acknowledged that a prisoner's exposure to secondhand smoke could be regarded as cruel and unusual punishment (which would be in violation of the Eighth Amendment).
 A 1997 ruling in Massachusetts established that prison smoking bans do not constitute cruel and unusual punishment.
 Many officials view prison smoking bans as a means of reducing health-care costs.

-With the exception of Quebec, all Canadian provinces have banned smoking indoors and outdoors in all their prison facilities.
+Except for Quebec, all Canadian provinces have banned smoking indoors and outdoors in all their prison facilities.
 Prison officials and guards are sometimes worried due to previous events in other prisons concerning riots, fostering a cigarette black market within the prison, and other problems resulting from total prison smoking restrictions.
-Prisons have experienced riots when placing smoking restrictions into effect resulting in prisoners setting fires and destroying prison property, and persons being assaulted, injured, and stabbed.
+Prisons have experienced riots when placing smoking restrictions into effect, resulting in prisoners setting fires and destroying prison property, and persons being assaulted, injured, and stabbed.
 One prison in Canada had some guards reporting breathing difficulties from the fumes of prisoners smoking artificial cigarettes made from nicotine patches lit by creating sparks from inserting metal objects into electrical outlets.
 For example in 2008, the Orsainville Detention Centre near Quebec City, withdrew its smoke-free provision following a riot.
 But the feared increase in tension and violence expected in association with smoking restrictions has generally not been experienced in practice.

 Prison smoking bans are also in force in New Zealand, the Isle of Man and the Australian states of Victoria, Queensland, Tasmania, Northern Territory and New South Wales.
 The New Zealand ban was subsequently successfully challenged in court on two occasions, resulting in a law change to maintain it.

 Some prisoners are getting around the prison smoking bans by producing and smoking "teabacco", which is nicotine patches or lozenges mixed with tea leaves, and rolled up in Bible paper.
 A forensic analysis of teabacco made from nicotine lozenges identified some potentially-toxic compounds, but concluded that teabacco made from nicotine lozenges may be less harmful than traditional tobacco cigarettes.

 Compliance

-The introduction of smoking restrictions occasionally generates protests and predictions of widespread non-compliance, along with the rise of smokeasies, including in New York City, Germany, Illinois, the United Kingdom, Utah, and Washington, D.C.
+The introduction of smoking restrictions occasionally generates protests and predictions of widespread non-compliance, along with the rise of smokeasies, including in New York City, Germany, Illinois, the United Kingdom, Utah, and Washington, D.C..

 High levels of compliance with smoke-free laws have been reported in most jurisdictions including New York, Ireland, Italy and Scotland.
-Poor compliance was reported in Calcutta.
+Poor compliance was reported in Kolkata.